 For starters, the logo looks like a teenager scribbled it with a crayon, which isn’t far from the truth.
 Andy drew the logo in a hotel room when they were in Del Mar for a National Skateboarding Association contest.
 And the line at the bottom of their first ad, “as long as we’re not a rock-n-roll band and we don’t make coffee,” is a quote from the lawyer they consulted with to make sure they could start a company with the name New Deal.

 In time their artwork became a valuable collectable, and these days original New Deal decks are listed on eBay for as much as $800.
 More recently, Andy designed a series of boards and inflatable toy guns through Supreme, which will inevitably be re-sold for many times their sticker prices.

 So if you (or your dad) have an old pair of New Deal “Big Deal Jeans” or a lightly-used Templeton first edition pro board, see how much you can sell them for now before these reissues hit the market.
-Or pick up a freshie and understand just how impressive it was that Ed Templeton could do impossibles on a fish tail.
+Or understand just how impressive it was that Ed Templeton could do impossibles on a fish tail.

 NEW DEAL SKATEBOARDS IS COMING BACK – a small collection will be dropped in october at ZUPPORT-Store, stay tuned.